When the calendar flips to Fall we start dreaming about this easy Butternut Squash Soup Recipe!

 To give this soup a touch of sweetness I add a little apple and carrot.
 Because the ingredients will be pureed at the end you can just roughly chop everything before adding to the soup pot to cook.

-- Heat the olive oil in a large pot over medium-high until it’s shimmering
+- Heat the olive oil in a large pot over medium-high until the oil is shimmering

-- Add the butternut squash, carrots, and apples and saute briefly
+- Add the butternut squash, carrots, and apples.
+Saute briefly to coat with the olive oil

-- Cook until vegetables are softened – about 25 minutes
+- Cook until vegetables are softened – this should take about 25 minutes

-- Using an immersion (stick) blender puree until smooth
+- Using an immersion (stick) blender puree on low or medium until smooth and creamy

 - Taste and adjust seasoning, if needed.
-If you like your soup a little spicy, add extra cayenne to suit your tastes.
-Remember a little bit goes a long way!
+If you like your soup a little spicy, add extra cayenne to suit your tastes but remember a little bit goes a long way!

 - Add any garnishes and serve